 In April 2020 Sirona launched an antiviral program based on research done by the company in 2019.

 Viruses are a leading cause of death globally.
-Therapies to treat most viral infections are limited and the emergence of new viruses can greatly endanger society, as is currently the case with the pandemic caused by COVID-19, also known as Coronavirus or SARS-CoV-2.
+Therapies to treat most viral infections are limited and the emergence of new viruses can greatly endanger society, as is currently the case with the pandemic caused by COVID.
 There is a need to identify novel, effective and safe drugs to treat viral infections.
 Awareness of the value of this project and other antiviral projects ongoing globally has become apparent.